factorial-io/phabalicious/readme.md

 * Run `phab list` to get a list of all available commands.
 * run `phab help <command>` to get some help for a given command.

+## Updating phab

+* Run `phab self-update`, this will download the latest release from GitHub.

+If you want to get the latest dev-version, add `--allow-unstable=1`

 ## Enhancing phab, contributing to phab